Diller Teen Fellows

 Remote/United States (with a preference for Diller Teen Fellows partner community)

 ABOUT THE OPPORTUNITY:

-The inaugural Managing Director will serve as the senior leader of Diller Teen Fellows (“Diller”).
-This individual will collaborate with fellow senior leaders to drive innovation, ensure operational excellence, and maximize overall programmatic impact.
+The Managing Director, a newly re-envisioned position, will serve as the senior leader of Diller Teen Fellows (“Diller”).
+This individual will collaborate with fellow senior leaders of Diller Teen Fellows and the Helen Diller Family Foundation Programs to drive innovation, ensure operational excellence, and maximize overall programmatic impact.

-The work of the Managing Director will advance three core outcomes for Fellows:
+The work of the Managing Director will help advance the three core outcomes for Fellows:

 - Form stronger Jewish identities and continue a lifelong exploration of their culture, history, and heritage;

 - Become empowered teens, equipped to discover their own leadership journey; and